 Russia had agreed to the transfer of technology to develop cryogenic-based fuels for Rs.
-235 crore when the US and France were offering the same technology for Rs 950 crore and Rs.
+235 crores when the US and France were offering the same technology for Rs 950 crore and Rs.
 650 crore respectively.
 This had upset the French and Americans.
 US President George W. Bush wrote to Russia raising objections against this agreement and even threatening to blacklist Russia from the select five clubs.
 Russia under Boris Yeltsin succumbed to US pressure and denied cryogenic technology to India.
-To by-pass this monopoly, India signed a new agreement with Russia to fabricate four cryogenic engines after floating a global tender without a formal transfer of technology.
+To bypass this monopoly, India signed a new agreement with Russia to fabricate four cryogenic engines after floating a global tender without a formal transfer of technology.
 ISRO had already reached a consensus with Kerala High Tech Industries Limited (Kettech) MTAR and Godrej which would have provided the cheapest tender for fabricated engines.
 All this was done through a due transparent process by the Contract Negotiating Committee of ISRO.

 But all this was blasted by a team of Intelligence Bureau Officials, of whom R.B.
 Sreekumar was a leading member, cracking down on selected ISRO scientists on charges of being spies and selling India's “defence” technology secrets to Pakistan.
 Nambi explains:

 The situation is like this --you want to get into a railway compartment which is already occupied.
 But you are not allowed to get in because everybody inside says ‘There is no space for you'.
 But somehow you manage to get in.
 Then you join the crowd and stop other people from entering.
 This is what this space business is like.
 America and France have this monopoly in doing this satellite launch.
 Even today we are getting ours launched by the Americans and French.
 If we had got our own cryogenic, then we need not have depended on these people.
 Number two, we could have sold the launch service to so many other countries in the world and made big money for India, which we describe as payload, into the geosynchronous orbit.
 The Americans normally charge around US$ 95,000 per kg.
 And the French price is close to that.
-But our cost was in the order of about US$ 30,000 per kg—almost one third of the rate charged by Americans and French.
+But our cost was in the order of about US$ 30,000 per kg—almost one-third of the rate charged by Americans and French.
 Our price is relatively low.

 Narayanan explains how he figured out their agenda and why he and key people of his cryogenics team were targeted in particular:

-I was working with cryogenics as project director, Shashi Kumar was deputy project director, and Chandrashekhar was working as the agent of the cryogenic company.
+I was working with cryogenics as project director, Shashi Kumar was the deputy project director, and Chandrashekhar was working as the agent of the cryogenic company.
 Reddy, an excellent person contributing to ISRO's growth through his own company was also alleged to be a part of our spy ring.
 Incidentally, he had also gone with me to Russia to understand cryogenic technology.
 All of us were connected with the development of cryogenic technology which was their main target.

 The reason I was their prime target is that I was capable of analysing multidisciplinary situations—from the mechanical, to electrical, civil, guidance, control, metallurgy, fabrication-- everything involved in putting together the whole system.
 Without a multi-functional person like me coordinating the project, the satellite launch could not be achieved.

-I soon realized that they were not reallly interested in investigating the case.
+I soon realized that they were not really interested in investigating the case.
 For example, I was arrested on 30th November 1994 by the Kerala Police (KP).
-Now on the same day, the Kerala Police gave a recommendation to transfer the case to the CBI.
+Now on the same day, the Kerala Police gave the recommendation to transfer the case to the CBI.
 Now if the recommendation for handing over the case to CBI is also on the same day, they could have left it to the CBI to arrest me.

 But they didn't wait because they knew that given the lack of evidence, CBI would not have arrested me.
 The big question is why did the Kerala Police and IB cook up this spy story?
-It could not have been a case of error of judgement simply because the person at the sub inspector level who did the dirty job didn't even know how to spell cryogenic.
+It could not have been a case of error of judgement simply because the person at the sub-inspector level who did the dirty job didn't even know how to spell cryogenic.
 Those policemen who carried out raids and did all the criminal acts couldn't possibly have imagined this story.
 This was actually masterminded by some senior officers of IB.

-Simultaneously, the Russians who are India's old friends told us that they wouldnot be able to transfer the technology.
+Simultaneously, the Russians who are India's old friends told us that they wouldn't be able to transfer the technology.
 Why would they back out all of a sudden?
 This is where the CIA is suspected to have had a role to play.
 Now, in any crime, you have to find out the possible motive.
 The next question to ask is: who could be the beneficiary?

 Their actions made it obvious that the motive was to remove ISRO from emerging as a competitor.
-And the beneficiaries are obviously those companies which were competing with ISRO.
+And the beneficiaries are obviously those companies that were competing with ISRO.
 But they couldn't do it directly.
 They had to get it done through some other people.
 Who are these people?
 Our own people

 In addition, R.B.
 Shreekumar also implicated a fellow IPS officer- DIG Police, Raman Srivastava.
 The charge was that when “Nambi Narayanan mooted the idea of commercial exploitation of the details on PS-2 programme involving Vikas engine”, he involved his junior Sasikumaran who initiated Chandrashekhar into the conspiracy who in turn was to tie up a deal through the Maldivian national Fauzia.
 It was alleged by the IB that Raman Srivastava even established a consortium with Chandrasekhar and Nambi Narayanan to set up large business ventures:

 Raman Srivastava, then DIG, collected packets from the residence of Nambi Narayanan and delivered [them]to Maldivian woman Zuhaira at Hotel Pankaj in Trivandrum in June 1991.
-That in October, 1994, another set of Viking drawings was brought by Nambi Narayanan from Sriharikota after unsuccessful launch of PSLV-1 …As planned, Mohammed Aslam, Abdul Haleel, Nambi Narayanan, Raman Srivastava, Chandrasekhar, S.K.
+That in October 1994, another set of Viking drawings was brought by Nambi Narayanan from Sriharikota after the unsuccessful launch of PSLV-1 …As planned, Mohammed Aslam, Abdul Haleel, Nambi Narayanan, Raman Srivastava, Chandrasekhar, S.K.
 Sharma, Sasikumaran and Venu Nair assembled in room No. 108 of Zuhaira in Hotel Luciya at 0930 hrs on 23.9.94.
 Raman Srivastava took the bag containing 9 lakhs US$ and the documents were delivered to Abdul Haleel and others”.

 As with Nambi Narayanan, the CBI report says, that the IB implicated Raman Srivastava without a shred of evidence and without disclosing the grounds for allegations against the IGP.
-In the process, this senior officer faced endless humiliation and his career too was marred for ever. (page 24)
+In the process, this senior officer faced endless humiliation and his career too was marred forever. (page 24)

 The absurdity of the charge that ISRO scientists sold technology secrets through two Maldivian women becomes obvious if you consider that neither of these two women were educated enough to have made sense of complex scientific documents.